-registered training organisation see the Vocational Education, Training and Employment Act 2000, schedule 3.
+registered training organisation see the National Vocational Education and Training Regulator Act 2011 (Cwlth), section 3.

 31 Who is a driver trainer

 A driver trainer is a person who, for reward, whether as a self-employed person or as an employee for someone else, gives a learner driver training.